 After a long sigh and two full eye rolls, she agreed.
 I waited until we were loading the truck to spring my tandem trap.

 “Where’s my kayak?”
 Dasha asked when she saw only the Lure II in the truck.
 “We can fish out of this together,” I offered then started the engine and pulled out of the drive before she could escape.

-The Lure series is Feelfree’s top-of-the-line with a ton of unique features and rock solid construction.
+The Lure is Feelfree’s top-of-the-line series with a ton of unique features and rock solid construction.
 The Lure II is just over 14 feet long and 36 inches wide, plenty of room for any two people.
-The specs on Feelfree’s website lists the weight at 92 pounds, but those numbers must not include the Gravity Seats and other accessories.
+The specs on Feelfree’s website list the weight at 92 pounds, but those numbers must not include the Gravity seats and other accessories.
 The boat feels heavier fully rigged.

 The heavy-duty, molded handles in the bow, stern and both sides offer comfortable grip for lugging around the big boat.

 A round day hatch in the bow provides dry storage for small items.
 The tankwell is small, only big enough for a 13- by 13-inch crate.
 To maximize storage, I added Plano’s new V-Crate, which has a small base and large upper storage compartment allowing me to fit a ton of gear in the cramped space.
 Two flush-mount rod holders behind the back seat are not angled for trolling, but they provide a convenient place to stick rods between fishing spots.
 Gear tracks run along each gunwale providing plenty of accessory options for both anglers.

 Feel Free to Remove the Lure II’s Seats